davidsroth/davidsroth.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  Data Scientist with Spotify's Publishing Solutions group and M.S student at NYU's Center for Data Science.
+  MS Student at NYU Center for Data Science.
+Interested in bringing good ideas from representation learning over images, audio, text and graphs to production scale.

 profile:
   align: left